learn-co-students/react-events-in-detail-lab-recoded-baghdad-2019/README.md

 # React Events in detail

-## Objectives
+## Overview

-2. Practice using event data
-1. Practice persisting events
+In this lab, you'll work with event data and persisting events.

 ## Two Buttons To Rule Them All
 ![Using buttons](https://media.giphy.com/media/HraQGUYyPxDz2/giphy.gif)

 In this lab, you'll be working on two components — two buttons, to be more precise.
 These aren't just regular buttons, however!
-They both serve a very specific purpose...
+They both serve a very specific purpose.

 ### `CoordinatesButton`
 1. In the `components/CoordinatesButton.js` file, create a `CoordinatesButton` React component.